Notes from Hibernia

-Some notes from Hibernia, some of them quite personal.
+Some notes from Hibernia, some quite personal.

-As for my book, I hesitate to say much – well-aware of years of broken promises at this site.
+As for my book, I hesitate to say much—well-aware of years of broken promises at this site.
 However, an American publisher has shown a definite wish to publish it.
 One way or another, I hope it will not be too long.
 But I had best promise nothing …

 The book has a dedication which runs as follows: